-4. Correlation GSDP of Gujarat

-(In Crore)

-Import Major Port of Kandla Pearson Correlation .938
+4. Corr 4.
+Correlation Import Major Port of Kandla Pearson Correlation .938 (In Lakh Tonnes) (In Lakh Tonnes) Sig.
+(2-tailed) N 21 Export Major Port of Kandla Pearson Correlation .936

 (In Lakh Tonnes) Sig.
 (2-tailed) .000

 N 21

-Export Major Port of Kandla Pearson Correlation .936

-(In Lakh Tonnes) Sig.
-(2-tailed) .000

-N 21

 Import of Non-Major Port Pearson Correlation .950

 (In Lakh Tonnes) Sig.
 (2-tailed) .000

 N 21

 Export of Non-Major Port Pearson Correlation .960

 (In Lakh Tonnes) Sig.
 (2-tailed) .000

-2 21
+N 21

 .
-Correlation is significant at the 0.0 01 level (2-tailed).
-121
+Correlation is significant at the 0.01 level (2-tailed).

-Correlation between GSDP of Gujarat and Import Non-Major Port: Pearson Correlation: .950\\
+Correlation between GSDP of Gujarat and Import Non-Major Port: Pearson Correlation: .950

-Interpretation: There is a very strong positive correlation of .950\\ between the Gross State Domestic Product (GSDP) of Gujarat and the amount of goods imported through the Non-Major Port of Kandla.
+Interpretation: There is a very strong positive correlation of .950 between the Gross State Domestic Product (GSDP) of Gujarat and the amount of goods imported through the Non-Major Port of Kandla.
 This suggests that as the GSDP of Gujarat increases, there tends to be an increase in the amount of goods imported through the Non-Major Port of Kandla.

-Ho: There is no significant linear correlation between import of non-major port and GSDP.
+Ho: "There's no significant linear correlation between import of non-major port and GSDP."
 In the above table the value of significance is 0.00 which is less than 0.05.
 So H0 is rejected.
 That is there is a correlation between two variables.

-Correlation between GSDP of Gujarat and Export Non-Major: Pearson Correlation: .960
+Correlation between GSDP of Gujarat and Export Non-Major:

+Pearson Correlation: .960